devonfw-tutorials/tutorial-compiler/documentation/Development.md

 flag: '-e'
 value: 'katacoda', 'console'

-If you don't pass arguments to the file, it will run all environments.
+If you don't pass arguments to the file, it will run the playbooks on all environments.

 #### example
 'bash localBuildRun.sh -e katacoda -e console'

 ### Playbook

 flag: '-p'
 value: foldername of the tutorial

 'bash localBuildRun.sh -p cobigen-cli'

+If you don't pass playbook arguments to the file, it will run all playbooks in the folder 'tutorials'